 Data were analyzed using the Statistical Package for Social Sciences (v.
-15.0; SPSS, Chicago, Illinois, United States), with statistical significance set at as P < 0.05.
+15.0; SPSS, Chicago, IL, United States), with statistical significance set at as P < 0.05.
 Consumption of total- and various types of vegetables was categorized into quartiles according to their baseline intakes.
-One-way analysis of variance and chi-squared test were used to report baseline characteristics and dietary intakes (adjusted for energy intakes) in total vegetable categories; data are presented as means ± SE and median [interquartile range (IQR)] for continuous variables, and percentages for categorical variables.
-Odds ratio (ORs) and 95% Cis of incident MetS were estimated across quartiles of total- and different types of vegetable consumption using the logistic regression model, with the first quartile being used as a reference.
+One-way analysis of variance and chi-squared test were used to report baseline characteristics and dietary intakes (adjusted for energy intakes) in total vegetable categories; data are presented as means ± standard error and median [interquartile range (IQR)] for continuous variables, and percentages for categorical variables.
+Odds ratio (ORs) and 95% confidence intervals (CIs) of incident MetS were estimated across quartiles of total- and different types of vegetable consumption using the logistic regression model, with the first quartile being used as a reference.
 Model 1 was crude.
-Model 2 was adjusted for age, gender, physical activity, family history of diabetes, total energy- and cholesterol intake at baseline.
+Model 2 was adjusted for age, gender, physical activity, family history of diabetes, total energy-, and cholesterol intake at baseline.
 Model 3 was additionally adjusted for BMI at baseline.
 Tests for trend of ORs across quartiles of total and various types of vegetables were conducted by assigning the median value to each quintile as a continuous variable in the regression models.
-By multivariable regression models, we further performed stratified analysis by categories of number of components of MetS (0, 1 or 2 components of Mets) at baseline to estimate ORs of MetS based intake of total and various types of vegetable consumption (above/below the medians).
+By multivariable regression models, we further performed stratified analysis by categories of number of components of MetS (0, 1, or 2 components of Mets) at baseline to estimate ORs of MetS based intake of total and various types of vegetable consumption (above/below the medians).

 RESULTS